Living with eczema has probably made you go back and forth looking for answers on how to control this common condition many times.

 A honey ointment made from a mixture of honey and olive oil can relieve the unbearably itchy symptoms of the condition and prevent further infections.

-Always patch test on a small area of the skin as honey is known as a potential allergen because it contains components such as bee pollen.
+Always patch test on a small area of the skin as honey is known as a potential allergen because it contains bee pollen components.

 5. Protect Your Skin From Harsh Weather Conditions